waldemar-ewert/orchestra/README.md

 # Orchestra project

-Light workflow engine in C#
+Light workflow engine with processed expressed in plain C#, most likely for microservices.

+In scenarios where the resposibility for business process engine and use Unifying responsibility

 ## Main goals